felipendc/El_Capitan_CursorsMOD/README.md

 sudo cp -r El_Capitan_Cursors/* /usr/share/icons/El_Capitan_Cursors <pre/>

-These installation steps were created and tested by me (felipendc).
+These installation steps were created and tested by me 'felipendc'.
-If you are having problems "reference in new Issue".
+If you are having problems 'reference in new Issue'.